samiradiebire/samiradiebire.github.io/index.md

 # Welcome!

-I am a 1+3 PhD Candidate in the Department of Government at the University of Essex, and I am currently finishing my MSc in Conflict Resolution.
+I am a first year PhD Candidate in the Department of Government at the University of Essex.

 <!--figure>
   <img src="/assets/images/samfav.jpeg" class="profile">